kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 Every remaining failure lands on the control plane.
 A configuration mistake fails startup rather than
-degrading: a malformed file, an unknown algorithm, an unreadable path, a `minSize` outside its legal range, a selector already claimed by an earlier entry, or the flag without the gate.
+degrading: a malformed file, an unknown algorithm, an unreadable path, a `minSize` outside its legal range, or a selector already claimed by an earlier entry.
 A rolling update therefore loses one replica at a time while the rest keep serving.
 Applying an unvalidated file to every replica at once is what turns that into an outage.